-- Environmental Science-This is a Word document.
+- 2018 Summary of Changes from 2010 Science Standards-This is a Word document.

 The Science Standards of Learning identify academic content for essential components of the science curriculum at different grade levels.
 Standards are identified for kindergarten through grade six and for a core set of middle and high school courses – life science, physical science, Earth science, biology, chemistry and physics.

 In addition to the standards, curriculum frameworks, enhanced scope and sequence guides, test blueprints and released tests, the following K-12 science instructional resources are available.

 2018 Science Standards of Learning: Science and Engineering Practices

 The Science and Engineering Practices reflected in the 2018 Science Standards of Learning describe behaviors that scientists engage in as they investigate the natural world and the practices that engineers use as they design and build models and systems.